7 Fun Crafts for the Letter I

 I is for Insect Collage

 Aren’t these great?
 Save your old sticker books!
 That’s where we got the bright insect photographs for this activity.
-(This is the book.)
 I gave the kids a copy of a giant letter I. We found insects in our old sticker book, cut them out (okay, I cut them out), and the kids glued them.
 Then we cut around the I’s and glued them to construction paper for contrast.

 Toilet Paper Tube Inchworm